Once you’ve encountered a digital visual design task you shall start with its color.

 Understanding users’ expectations and color-related neuropsychology are the keys to increasing your conversion rates.

-There are also several design principles to bear in mind when talking about color pallet usage on your website, brand book, and other visual designs: saliency, balance, and contrast.
+There are also several design principles to bear in mind when determining a user interface color palette for your website, brand book, logo design and other visual designs: saliency, balance, and contrast.

 Use color saliency to create a focal point